DiversyFund Review: Invest In Real Estate

 Summary

 DiversyFund is an inexpensive way for everyday investors to invest in multi-family real estate.
-This opportunity can provide a unique chance to diversify your portfolio, and the company has historically offered strong returns.
+This opportunity presents a unique chance to diversify your portfolio, and the company has a history of offering strong returns.

 However, the drawbacks are significant.
 Your investment is very illiquid, so you have to be able to commit the money you invest for the long term.